openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 Language is predefined as *AUTODETECT*.
 Some textual descriptions, date and times are delivered based on your local language.
-You can override this setting with lowercase 2-letter [language code reagrding ISO 691](https://www.oracle.com/java/technologies/javase/jdk8-jre8-suported-locales.html)
+You can overwrite this setting with lowercase 2-letter [language code reagrding ISO 639](https://www.oracle.com/java/technologies/javase/jdk8-jre8-suported-locales.html)
 So if want your UI in english language place *en* as desired language.

 ### Thing Configuration